Description

 Note:

-When configuring local-in policies please make sure that the first policy is to allow the access from the trusted sources, and second policy to deny rest sources that are not included in the first policy.
+When configuring local-in policies, make sure that the first policy is to allow access from the trusted sources, and the second policy is to deny the rest sources that are not included in the first policy.

 config firewall local-in-policy